MediaArea/MediaAreaXml/DataDictionary.md

 Attribute          | version
 -------------------|----------------------------------------------------
-Definition         | The `version` attribute specifies the version of the creating application.
+Definition         | The `version` attribute specifies the version of the creating application or library.
-Examples           | `0.7.76`
+Is Attribute Of    | creatingApplication, creatingLibrary Examples           | `0.7.76`
 Repeatbility       | Not repeatable
 Obligation         | Required